 A 1978 Phi Beta Kappa graduate of Vassar College, where he majored in biopsychology, President Bharucha received an M.A. in philosophy from Yale University (1979) and a Ph.D. in cognitive psychology from Harvard University (1983).

 He was a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University in 1993-94, and currently is an Honorary Fellow of the Foreign Policy Association.
-He received the Distinguished Achievement Award from the Alumnae & Alumni of Vassar College, and has served as a Trustee of Vassar College, where he chaired the Budget and Finance Committee.
+He serves as a Trustee of the Commission on Independent Colleges and Universities, a statewide association for more than 100 private higher education institutions throughout New York, and as a member of the Council of Presidents of the Association of Governing Boards of Universities and Colleges.
+He received the Distinguished Achievement Award from the Alumnae & Alumni of Vassar College, and has served as a Trustee of Vassar College, where he chairs the Academic Affairs Committee.